 Have you ever dreamed of becoming a marine biologist or dolphin trainer?
-Than you need to put Sea Life Park Hawaii at the TOP of your bucket list.
-Rarely, does an experience make me as giddy and excited as the time my daughter and I swam with actual dolphins at the SeaLife Hawaii Park Hawaii in Oahu.
-All thank to my friends at Viator!
+Then you need to put Sea Life Park Hawaii at the TOP of your bucket list.
+Rarely, does an experience make me as giddy and excited as the time my daughter and I got to swim with dolphins.
+Oahu has so many incredible experiences but swimming with dolphins at the SeaLife Hawaii Park Hawaii in Oahu, was one of my absolute favorites.
+All thanks to my friends at Viator!

 At least that is what my daughter and I did as we arrived for our fun filled day at Sea Life Park Hawaii.

 The main purpose of our visit was to have an amazing interactive experience with dolphins.
 However, I was most pleasantly surprised by all the knowledge my daughter would gain walking through Sea Life Park Hawaii’s many exhibits.

 Sea Life Park Hawaii has a handful of habitat areas including: a 300,000 gallon shark aquarium, green sea turtle lagoon, Hawaiian monk seal habitat, Sea Bird Sanctuary, aloha touch pools, penguin habitat and a Hawaiian ray lagoon.

 Around every corner was a staff member eager to help educate the two of us about the marine life that was so close to their heart.
 One of my favorite moments was watching my daughter walk around the touch pools with a staff member who explained the importance of the ocean ecosystem.
 My daughter was so engaged as the staff member helped her find starfish, urchins, and even a baby sea turtle within the tide pools that she could touch.